kenmuse/javascript-devcontainer-demo/README.md

 - `alpine`.
 A minimal container using Alpine.
 Alpine does not support users, so it runs as `root`.
 - `dockerfile`.
 Uses the default Dockerfile configuration created by older versions of VS Code.
 - `compose`.
 Development container using Docker Compose for the development environment and a Redis stack server.
-- `compose-enhanced`.
-Variant of `compose` with additional mount configuration.

 ## Application